 -

-Align the brake shoes.
-They should touch the rim at the same time and not rub when you're not braking.
+Align the shoes.
+They should touch the rim at the same time and without rubbing when you are not braking.

 -

-Clean the rim and brake pads.
+Clean the rim and brake shoes.
 Dirt and rubber debris can reduce braking performance.

 Disc brakes